mtripg6666tdr/fluxel/README.md

 ### Important Considerations for Reactivity

-`@mtripg6666tdr/create-element` prioritizes lightweightness and direct DOM manipulation, which leads to specific behaviors regarding reactive updates of child elements:
+`fluxel` prioritizes lightweightness and direct DOM manipulation, which leads to specific behaviors regarding reactive updates of child elements:

 1.  **Child Element Type Stability**:
     When using a `ReactiveDependency` as one element within a `children` array to dynamically switch between different types of elements, the type of the DOM node generated in the **first render** is determined.
 Subsequent updates will **not** change the underlying DOM node's type.

-    * **Switching between HTMLElements**: Dynamically switching between different `HTMLElement` types (e.g., `createElement.hr()` vs `createElement.span()`) is achieved by creating a new element and **replacing** the old one.
+    * **Switching between HTMLElements**: Dynamically switching between different `HTMLElement` types (e.g., `fluxel.hr()` vs `fluxel.span()`) is achieved by creating a new element and **replacing** the old one.
     * **TextNode ⇔ HTMLElement switching is not supported**: Dynamic switching between a `TextNode` and an `HTMLElement` is not supported.
-If you need to conditionally render text or an element, it is recommended to wrap the text in an `HTMLElement` like `createElement.span('text content')`.
+If you need to conditionally render text or an element, it is recommended to wrap the text in an `HTMLElement` like `fluxel.span('text content')`.

-    * **Conditional component rendering**: If you want to conditionally show or hide a component within a `children` array, it is recommended to either wrap the entire dynamic `children` array with an outer `ReactiveDependency`, or use an empty element like `createElement.span()` when the component should not be displayed.
+    * **Conditional component rendering**: If you want to conditionally show or hide a component within a `children` array, it is recommended to either wrap the entire dynamic `children` array with an outer `ReactiveDependency`, or use an empty element like `fluxel.span()` when the component should not be displayed.

 2.  **Efficient List Updates (Advanced Reconciliation)**: